 George Faller, LMFT

-The following books are recommended materials for study in advance of the externship.
+The following books are recommended for those who would like to study in advance of the externship.

 - Attachment Theory in Practice: Emotionally Focused Therapy (EFT) with Individuals, Couples, and Families, Susan M. Johnson (2019)

-- The Practice of Emotionally Focused Couples Therapy: Creating Connections, Susan M. Johnson (1996)
+- The Practice of Emotionally Focused Couples Therapy: Creating Connections, Third Edition, Susan M. Johnson (2019)

 - Becoming an Emotionally Focused Couple Therapist: The Workbook, Susan M. Johnson (2005)